10 Covid-19 cases identified on New Orleans-bound cruise ship - Local News 8

 By Gregory Lemos, CNN

-Ten cases of Covid-19 have been identified on a Norwegian Cruise Line ship disembarking in New Orleans, the city said.
+Ten cases of Covid-19 were identified on a Norwegian Cruise Line ship that disembarked in New Orleans on Sunday, the city said.

 All crew members and passengers are fully vaccinated and all 10 cases are asymptomatic, the cruise line said in a statement.